wangziqi2013/wangziqi2013.github.io/_posts/2021-09-30-faas-cache.markdown

 the access frequency, the cold start latency, and the memory consumption of the function type as we discussed above.
 The clock is a per-worker node counter, which is incremented for every eviction, and is assigned to an instance when a request is dispatched on it.
+Frequency, cost, and size are all per-type traits, and they can be measured by maintaining a statistics for each function type cached on the node.
+The cold start latency is measured as the difference between a cold start and a warm start.
+The measurement is performed only once when a new function type is first time cached and first time accessed after being cached.